 This is seriously the hardest thing for me.
 Usually if I am eating out alone, it is because I completely failed to plan for a meal or my plan fell through (the food went bad and I didn’t notice until lunch time).
-When you eat alone, you are spending money that you would otherwise have to go out with friends when they invite you to go out!
+When you grab fast food alone, you are spending money that you would otherwise have to go out with friends when they invite you to go out!

 If you can stop eating out alone, you can save your budgeted money for going out with friends, instead of turning them down.
 If you can stop driving through to get lunch, you will probably cut $100-300 in no time!
 I love when I actually meal prep for myself and find that I have so much more money to get food.